-We have appointed Link Market Services Limited to maintain the unit register (Registrar) for the Fund.
+We have appointed MUFG Pension & Market Services (NZ) Limited (formerly Link Market Services Limited) to maintain the unit register (Registrar) for the Fund.

-Supervisor and Custodian
+Supervisor

 The supervisor of the Fund (and the Scheme) is The New Zealand Guardian Trust Company Limited (Supervisor).
-The New Zealand Guardian Trust Company Limited is also the Fund's custodian (acting through its nominee company Salt Investment Nominees Limited).
 The Supervisor's functions, responsibilities, and duties are outlined in the Trust Deed.